class FusekiTripleStoreManager(TripleStoreManagerWithAuth):

 logger.warning(

-f"Failed to clear default graph: {clear_response.status_code}"
+f"Failed to clear default graph in dataset '{dataset_name}': {clear_response.status_code}"

 )